jleopold28/Networking/james_test/README.txt

         Packets have sequence numbers and acknowledgement numbers.
 The RTP receiver extracts the data from a packet only if the sequence number of the packet is equal to the expected sequence number (the sequence number of the next packet that should be received).
 Otherwise, the ACK for the most recently received in-order packet will be re-sent, causing the sender to re-send the packets in the send window.
 The expected sequence number is incemented by 1 when the expected packet is received and the ACK is sent.
 If the sender sends a duplicate packet (one that has already been received), the seqnum of that packet will not equal the expected seqnum so the receiver will discard it.

     E. De-multiplexing
         RTP uses connection de-multiplexing to allow multiple clients to communicate with the server simultaneously.
-This is done with multithreading.
-When an application is started on the server side, one RTP socket is created and then for each client that connects to that socket, a new RTPCConnection is created in a new thread.
-The threads allow the connections to all run simultaneously.
-A lock is used to ensure that the threads do not access the same global variables at the same time.
+Connections are represented by RTPConnection objects.
+When a server side application is started using RTP, there is a single UDP socket which can be used to send and receive messages to different clients.
+Every RTPSocket has the following variables which are used for de-multiplexing messages to different clients:

+        self.connections: a hash map containing key-value pairs where the key is the connection id in the form of (host, port) and the value is the RTPConnection object for that address. self.ackList:     a hash map containing key-value pairs where the key is the connection id and the value is a list of ACK packets received for that connection self.finList:     same as self.ackList but for FIN packets self.SYNqueue:    queue of SYN packets received.
+The connection from which the SYN was received can be determined by the packet header. self.SYNACKqueue: same as self.SYNqueue but for SYNACK packets

+        There is also a lock for each of these variables.
+The lock must be used whenever accessing the variables are accessed, as it prevents them from being modified at the same time by different client threads.

+        When an RTPSocket is initialized, the RTP recv function is called in a new thread.
+This recvThread continues running until the program exits (as it is a daemon thread).
+Inside the recv function, the RTPSocket continuously receives packets and places them in the appropriate hash maps and queues depending on the connection from which they were received.
+In the send function, packets are sent to their intended destinations (addr, passed in as an argument) by indexing into self.connections at addr and sending through the connection corresponding to that address.

+        A client application will also have a recvThread running with a connection to the server, but since clients don't need to connect to multiple servers there is no demultiplexing to multiple clients (though the client still has a self.connections, etc.)

     F. Byte-stream semantics
         RTP assigns sequence numbers to packets to make sure they are delivered in the correct order.
 When the RTP receiver receives a packet it sends an ACK to the sender with the acknum (acknowledgement number) indicating which packet the ACK is for.
 The receiver discards any packets where the sequence number is not equal to the expected sequence number.
 This prevents the receiver from receiving duplicate packets or out-of-order packets.
 RTP connections have send and receive buffers to hold packets that are waiting to be sent to the receiver or are ready to be sent from the receiver to the application layer.